User Stories in Scrum: The All-You-Need-to-Know Guide

 WHY (ADDED VALUE)

-This is maybe the most important part of the user story template.
-Only the added value shows why a function is important to the user.
-The WHY therefore allows you to honestly reflect on how well you know a customer's requirements.
-After all, including a requirement in a user story is easy - for example, because the customer expresses a desire for it.
-But only when you understand why the customer needs it, you do have the context for implementing the requirement.
-Only then you can question whether the customer's suggestion/request efficiently satisfies their actual need - or whether there might be a smarter way.
-Let's take a look at a user story example for this:
+It is only the added value that shows why a function is important to the user.
+The WHY therefore enables you to honestly reflect on how well you know a customer’s requirements.
+Because: Including a requirement in a user story is easy - for example, because the customer expresses the wish to do so.
+But only when you understand why the customer needs it do you have the context for implementing the requirement.
+Only then can you question whether the customer’s suggestion/wish efficiently satisfies their actual need - or whether there is possibly a smarter way.
+Let’s look at an example:

 The customer wants a rain cape for cycling.
 You could therefore now include the requirement “rain cape”.
 Or you could ask the customer why he needs a rain cape.
 Let’s say the customer answers “Because I don’t want to get wet”.

-That means you don't necessarily have to provide a rain cape.
-You could also supply a bike with an integrated roof.
-The important thing is that the customer's need or problem is solved with the user story – namely, not to get wet.
+This means that you don’t necessarily have to deliver a rain cape.
+You could also deliver a bicycle with an integrated roof.
+The crucial thing is that the customer’s need or problem is solved - namely, not getting wet.
 The better you understand the “why”, the better you can design your user story.

 What is a user story in agile (user story example)?